Significant Disproportionality Frequently Asked Questions (FAQ)

 What is a manifestation determination review?

 A manifestation determination review is required when the educational placement of a student with a disability is changed due to discipline.
-According to IDEA, a change of placement occurs if a student is removed from his or her regular, IEP-defined placement for more than 10 consecutive days or for a series of removals that constitute a pattern that totals more than 10 cumulative days in a school year.
+According to IDEA, a change of placement occurs if a student is removed from their regular, IEP-defined placement for more than 10 consecutive days or for a series of removals that constitute a pattern that totals more than 10 cumulative days in a school year.

 The manifestation determination review is conducted by the IEP team.
 The purpose of the manifestation determination is for the IEP team to come together and review all relevant information to determine if the child’s behavior is a manifestation of the child’s disability.
 If the behavior is determined to be a manifestation of the disability, the IEP team must conduct a functional behavioral assessment (FBA) and develop and implement a behavioral intervention plan (BIP) for the student.